Udāna 4: Meghiyavaggo

 Thus I heard:

-Then at that time many monks were dwelling in a little forest hut not far from the Gracious One, agitated, arrogant, fickle, garrulous, of loose speech, unmindful, not fully understanding, uncomposed, with minds very unsteady, and with faculties uncontrolled.
+Then at that time many monks were dwelling in a little forest hut not far from the Fortunate One, agitated, arrogant, fickle, garrulous, of loose speech, unmindful, not fully understanding, uncomposed, with minds very unsteady, and with faculties uncontrolled.

-The Gracious One saw those many monks dwelling in a little forest hut not far away, agitated, arrogant, fickle, garrulous, of loose speech, unmindful, not fully understanding, uncomposed, with minds very unsteady, and with faculties uncontrolled.
+The Fortunate One saw those many monks dwelling in a little forest hut not far away, agitated, arrogant, fickle, garrulous, of loose speech, unmindful, not fully understanding, uncomposed, with minds very unsteady, and with faculties uncontrolled.
 An example of how adjectives are piled up rhetorically to press home the point.
-01

-Then the Gracious One, having understood the significance of it, on that occasion uttered this exalted utterance:
+Then the Fortunate One, having understood the significance of it, on that occasion uttered this exalted utterance:

 “Through unprotected body, and through attainment of wrong view,